richiestuver/wallsy/README.md

 $ wallsy desktop blur noir posterize desktop
 ```

-## Fine Grained Controls:
+## Fine Grained Controls
 Wallsy tries to provide sensible defaults for simple usage but expose enough controls
 to allow you to tweak edits to get the results you want.
 Most effect commands allow
-you to vary the level of the effect, e.g.
+you to vary the level of the effect.

 ---
 **Apply a 20px blur to a photo and add a posterization effect reducing to 16 colors**